Panasonic Lumix DMC-G2: Panasonic Lumix DMC-G2 features

 Upon introduction in March 2010, the Panasonic Lumix DMC-G2 was marketed as the world's first interchangeable lens camera with an articulated, touch control LCD.
 Also added was 720p HD video and a redesigned physical user interface, changing placement of dials and button controllers, and an electronic viewfinder.
 Notably, the G2 was not capable of full 1080p HD video as was the then top-of-the-line Panasonic GH1.
 The ability to choose the focus point by touching the desired area on the screen was implemented in all Panasonic MFT cameras introduced after the G2.
 Other manufacturers such as Sony with its new NEX family of cameras, and Olympus in its PEN E-P3 MFT camera also incorporated use of the touch screen feature for camera controls.

 The "new" 14-42mm kit zoom lens was less expensive than the original optical image stabilized 14-45mm f/3.5-5.6 kit zoom lens that came with the G1.
 The 14-42mm kit lens is lighter, but longer than the original 14-45mm kit lens, features a plastic, rather than metal lens mount, and omits on-off switch for the in lens optical image stabilization system.
 However, the 14-42mm optical image stabilization system on-off could be controlled through camera menus.
 Many enthusiasts regard the 14-42mm kit lens as a step down in both optical image quality and build quality from the original 14-45mm kit lens.

 Body colors and MSRP

 The camera is available in three colors — black (suffix K), red (R) and blue (B).
-MSRP in the United States for the body and 14-42mm kit zoom lens was $USD 800.00.
+MSRP in the United States for the body and 14-42mm kit zoom lens was US$800.00.